maxclax/Adv360-Pro-ZMK/README.md

 - Colemak
 - Colemak-DH
 - Dvorak
-- Programmer Dvorak
+- Programmer Dvorak (dvp)
 - Workman
 - Workman-P

-You can switch between layouts using the function layer (Fn + N).
+You can switch between layouts using the MOD layer.
 Each layout is assigned to a different layer number and uses distinct LED colors for easy identification.

 ## Modifying the keymap